-The shear viscosity [Pas] and shear speed [1/s] are calculated from the test pressure or volume flow rate (depending on type of equipment) determined during the extrusion of a plastic melt through a capillary with defined dimensions and presented as a shear viscosity function.
+The shear viscosity [Pas] and shear speed [1/s] are calculated from the test pressure or volume flow rate (depending on equipment type) determined during the extrusion of a plastic melt through a capillary with defined dimensions and presented as a shear viscosity function.
 The shear viscosity function serves as a basis for assessing the processability of a molding compound.
-The flow properties of a molding compound depend in turn on its molecular structure.\
+The flow properties of a molding compound depend in turn on its molecular structure.

 DIN 54811*, ISO 11443, or equivalent standards

 This test method is used to determine the viscosity number of thermoplastics.

 The method involves measuring the flow times of a polymer in solution as it passes through a Ubbelohde viscometer and then establishing the difference in viscosity between the polymer solution and the solvent.